 This turkey brine recipe is flavored with apple, citrus, brown sugar, rosemary and spices.
 It’s the perfect way to guarantee a moist and flavorful turkey every time!

 Every cook’s biggest fear on Thanksgiving day is a dry turkey.
-A good brine does wonders for the flavor and consistency of the turkey and helps to prevent it from drying out during the roasting process.
-Serve your brined turkey with sweet potato casserole and cornbread dressing for the ultimate holiday meal.
+A good brine does wonders for the flavor and consistency of the bird and helps to prevent it from drying out during the roasting process.
+I have the best turkey brine recipe for you.
+Serve your turkey with sweet potato casserole with marshmallows and Southern cornbread dressing for the ultimate holiday meal.

 A whole turkey in a pot of turkey brine.